jadentheprogrammer06/bash_ping-to-text/README.md

 ----------------------------------------------------
 PATH INSTALLATION STEPS (Make script(s) executable + Install to PATH (as terminal commands) )
 ----------------------------------------------------
-*chmod +x makes the scripts executable.*
+*chmod +x makes the scripts executable, if they aren't already when cloning/downloading from this repository.*
 *files located in ./bash_ping-to-text/bin/*

 	chmod +x ping-to-text; chmod +x traceroute-to-text

 */opt/local/ can be the PATH script-installation-directory of your choice.
-I am using it here as an example.*
+I am using it here as an example since its where it is recommended to install custom scripts.*

 **If you dont have /opt/local/ directory:**

-	mkdir/opt/local/
+	mkdir /opt/local/

-**Move this script's folder to the PATH directory:**
+**Move this script's folder to the PATH directory above, or one of your choice:**

 	mv bash_ping-to-text/ /opt/local/